Current Covid FAQs

 Should continue to work, attend class, and participate in activities.

-Must wear a KN95 or better mask indoors for 10 days following exposure.* Mask must be worn at all times except in your private residential room and bathroom.
+Must wear a KN95 or better mask indoors for 10 days following exposure*.
+Masks must be worn at all times except in your private residential room and bathroom, or private office.
 No indoor dining.

 Should COVID-19 test five full days after the last day of exposure.*